ROCm/Tensile/docs/src/cli-reference/TensileCreateLibrary.rst

 \-\-lazy-library-loading
     Loads Tensile libraries when needed instead of upfront.
 \-\-library-format={yaml,msgpack}
-    Select which library format to use (default: msgpack).
+    Select which library format to use (default = msgpack).
-\-\-library-print-debug
-    Solutions will print enqueue info when enqueueing a kernel.
 \-\-no-enumerate
     Do not run rocm_agent_enumerator.
 \-\-no-library-print-debug